Create new questions and guidelines in the conversation guide

 2. Request Information (Structured Data Collection)

 This is the most powerful option for obtaining clean, reusable data.
-Here, you select a specific question type and formulate the corresponding question.
+You select a specific question type and formulate the corresponding question.

 The big advantage: The caller's response is stored in your call summary in a separate, machine-readable field (e.g.,